Destiny Wagner: Media and environmental activism

 On January 8, 2022, she appeared at Miss Earth USA, won by Natalia Salmon of Pennsylvania, held at the Orange County Convention Center, Orlando, Florida, which was also attended by previous Miss Earth winners Lindsey Coffey of the United States and Nellys Pimentel of Puerto Rico.
 She then traveled to Puerto Rico to attend the Miss Earth Puerto Rico 2022 pageant won by Paulina Avilés on January 31, 2022.

 On February 2, 2021, the Belize Tourism Board named Wagner as its sustainable tourism ambassador during a signing of memorandum of understanding with the Association of Protected Areas Management Organization to strengthen its cooperation in the sustainable development of Belize's protected areas.
 On the same day, Wagner met with ambassador David K.C Chien at the Embassy of the Republic of China (Taiwan) in Belize together with Collet Montejo, Vice President of the Senate of Belize during the Chinese Lunar New Year Festival, and exchanged ideas on several issues regarding the bilateral partnership between Belize and Taiwan.

 She traveled to New York City in February 2022 for New York Fashion Week.

 On March 8, 2022, she advocated gender equality in relation to the "Break the Bias" 2022 theme during International Women's Day.
 As Веlіzе'ѕ Аmbаѕѕаdоr fоr Ѕuѕtаіnаblе Тоurіѕm, she welcomed Marisa Butler (Miss Earth Air 2021), Lindsey Coffey (Miss Earth 2020), and Angelia Ong (Miss Earth 2015) to visit the rainforest and Cayes of Belize on March 18, 2022, as part of the Belize Tourism Board effort to promote the country's tourism industry.

-In her capacity as Miss Earth 2021, she travelled to the United States, Vietnam, and other countries.
+In her capacity as Miss Earth 2021, she travelled to the United States, Vietnam, Belize, The Philippines, Nigeria, Colombia, Puerto Rico, and South Africa and other countries.